 Meeting with your adviser will give you the space to think, share ideas, talk about your goals and explore opportunities with an academic member of our BSc community.

-Take some time to think of questions you might like to ask your adviser, so you can get to know them better and make the most of your own experience.
+Take some time to think of questions you might like to ask your adviser to get to know them better and to make the most of your own experience:

 - Have you always had clear and consistent career goals?

 - What do you like most about your position at the University of Melbourne?

 - Who do you turn to for advice and guidance?

 - Do you have any experience working in the industry, in addition to your work as a researcher or in academia?

 I’m not a first-year BSc student – what about me?

 See the What other advising programs can I get involved in?
 FAQ below for other great advising and mentoring programs for later-year BSc and grad students.

 - What other advising programs can I get involved in?